 L-arginine supports the effects of L-carnitine while also supporting vascular health and healthy sexual capacity in men.
 L-arginine is a precursor to nitric oxide, the substance necessary for maintaining a healthy erection.

 L-glutathione supports the liver’s detoxification functions.
 In a double-blind trial of infertile men, this highly-active antioxidant contributed significantly to healthy sperm count and motility.

 The medicinal root maca has been used for centuries by the Inca kings to boost sexual energy and appetite.
-Macaplex®, the patented maca extract with a mixture of active substances, contains a wide variety of minerals, essential amino acids, and trace elements.
+Macaplex® (Lepidium meyenii root extracts), the patented maca extract with a mixture of active substances, contains a wide variety of minerals, essential amino acids, and trace elements.
 This potent extract not only boosts libido, it also helps support healthy overall hormone balance; a prerequisite for the healthy maturation of a sufficient number of sperm.
 In addition, Macaplex® enhances physical and mental energy, while also supporting a healthy immune system.

-Muira puama is a tree in the sandalwood family with stone-like fruits, and is also known as ‘potency wood’ in Brazil.
+Muira puama root extract is a tree in the sandalwood family with stone-like fruits, and is also known as "potency wood" in Brazil.
 Muira puama extract promotes healthy testosterone levels, while also boosting sexual desire.

 Resveratrol is a natural, highly-effective substance derived from red grapes.
 Resveratrol helps support cardiovascular health, as well as promoting healthy sperm count and male sexual health.
 Like L-glutathione, this polyphenol helps protect against oxidative stress, supporting the healthy levels of nitric oxide and healthy blood vessel dilation which are necessary for a healthy erection.
 In animal studies in diabetic rats, quality of erection, sexual interest and satisfaction were all increased with resveratrol.
 It was also shown to support healthy sperm count.